Life Insurance For Retirement Guide

 Medical screening is a requirement if you need life insurance for retirement to cover a substantial asset or liability.
 The primary examples are:

-Life insurance with medical screening often includes a critical illness component as part of the policy.
+Life insurance with medical screening often includes a critical illness benefit.

 Under life insurance with medical screening, there are two choices: